-This feature comes from the band of CIEP members who volunteer as forum moderators.
-You will only be able to access links to the posts if you’re a forum user and logged in.
+This feature comes from the band of CIEP members who serve as forum moderators.
+You will only be able to access the posts if you’re a forum user and logged in.
 Find out how to register.

 The Chartered Institute of Editing and Proofreading (CIEP) is a non-profit body promoting excellence in English language editing.
 We set and demonstrate editorial standards, and we are a community, training hub and support network for editorial professionals – the people who work to make text accurate, clear and fit for purpose.